 Net Loss Per Share – Basic and Diluted

-Basic net income (loss) per share is computed by dividing income (loss) available to common stockholders by the weighted-average number of shares of BIOLASE common stock outstanding for the period.
-In computing diluted net income (loss) per share, the weighted average number of shares of common stock outstanding is adjusted to reflect the effect of potentially dilutive securities.
-Income is adjusted for any deemed dividends to preferred stockholders to compute income available to common stockholders.
+Basic net loss per share is computed by dividing net loss available to common stockholders by the weighted-average number of shares of the Company’s common stock outstanding for the period.
+In computing diluted net loss per share, the weighted average number of shares outstanding is adjusted to reflect the effect of potentially dilutive securities.